yast/yast-storage-ng/doc/user-stories/expert-partitioner.md

+# Introduction

+This document describes the expert partitioner behavior using specs.
+The idea is to document all the functionalities of the expert partitioner (for now, only regarding to plain partitions) with a similar format that we would obtain as rspec output.
+Note: these specs have been done manually, they are not the result of a real rspec test.

+The specs are based on current version of expert partitioner for TW.
+The goal is to know and understand the gap between old and new expert partitioners.
+Missing parts in the new expert partitioner are marked as *pending* along the document.

-# Expert partitioner specs
+## Expert partitioner specs

-## When 'Hard Disks' is selected in the tree view
+### When 'Hard Disks' is selected in the tree view
   * shows a table with the columns: Device, Size, F, Enc, Type, FS Type, Label, Mount Point, Start, End
     * and the table is filled out with info of all disks and partitions
   * shows the actions: 'Add Partition', 'Edit', 'Move', 'Resize' and 'Delete'